Production Guide

 There are also a number of secrets, which names are also determined from the release name, that do not need to be disabled.
 This is because either they do not follow the _CMD or _SECRET pattern, are variables which do not start with AIRFLOW__, or they do not have a corresponding variable.

-There is also one _AIRFLOW__* variable, AIRFLOW__CELERY__FLOWER_BASIC_AUTH, that does not need to be disabled, even if you want set the _CMD and _SECRET variant.
+There is also AIRFLOW__CELERY__FLOWER_BASIC_AUTH, that does not need to be disabled, even if you want set the _CMD and _SECRET variant.
 This variable is not set by default.
 It is only set when .Values.flower.secretName is set or when .Values.flower.user and .Values.flower.password are set.
-So if you do not set any of the .Values.flower.* variables, you can freely configure flower Basic Auth using the _CMD or _SECRET variant without disabling the basic variant.
+If you do not set any of the .Values.flower.* variables, you can freely configure flower Basic Auth using the _CMD or _SECRET variant without disabling the basic variant.

 Default secret name if secret name not specified